‘Tis the season!

 Here are some of my tips:

-where to buy acyclovir cream in singapore Set Expectations: Don’t tell your kids about the pictures RIGHT before you are about to leave for them.
+best place to order propecia online Set Expectations: Don’t tell your kids about the pictures RIGHT before you are about to leave for them.
 Give them some heads up.
 “We are going to take some pictures tomorrow.”
 Also, I always go in with the expectation of getting ONE good picture.
 ONE.
 If I get more, great.
 Don’t go in expecting the world and be disappointed.

 Outdoor vs. Indoor.
 This is all about personal preference.
 We usually take our photos inside at a studio (keep them contained!)